Red cup, or blue cup?

 “I have a lot to do today so I think I will pick blue.”

-This mini-cafe is a very meaningful experiment for me, it is refreshing to see students connecting with each other through coffee.
+It is refreshing to see students connecting with each other through coffee.
 I look forward to a day when we could take a break from dating or networking apps, and have organic, genuine conversations in a shared space.

 Next time I would definitely be more prepared for the logistical issues.
 And I would also host it in a space with more room to hang around and talk.